Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 Regarding imaging, the field of view is \(21 \times 13~\text{mm}^2\), at a working distance of 70 mm from the macroscope objective, a configuration that facilitates compatibility with various sample types, including Petri dishes, microscope slides, and small plants in pots.
 Despite the relatively large working distance, the objective’s substantial diameter enables a satisfactory numerical aperture (NA), providing effective light collection.
 This however comes at the cost of reduced depth of field, limiting its suitability for samples with greater depth.
 In such cases, the camera objective can be stopped down to reduce the NA, increasing the depth of field, at the cost of reduced light collection efficiency.
 The imaging path features emission filters for luminescence detection at 540~nm (50~nm bandwidth), 632~nm (60~nm bandwidth), 690~nm (50~nm bandwidth), and 740~nm (40~nm bandwidth).
-Images are captured by a grayscale global-shutter camera with a resolution of \(1936 \times 1216~\text{pixels}\).
+The spectral information of these filters can be found via their manufacturers.
+Images are captured by a grayscale global-shutter CMOS camera, operable at either 12- or 8-bit, with a resolution of \(1936 \times 1216~\text{pixels}\).
 A global shutter, rather than a rolling shutter, was favored since the instrument was designed for protocols involving dynamic signals, where the timing relative to the illumination sequence must be known for all pixels.
 Although a rolling shutter camera can be employed, it adds complexity for such protocols.
 While the camera’s specifications list a maximum frame rate of 166 fps, we have reliably operated it up to 100 fps using external triggering.
+Further details on the camera, including its spectral response, can be found in the datasheet available from the manufacturer.
 If one wishes to change the camera on this setup to one of higher performance, it would not be overly complex to do so, but would require changes to the supplied software scripts.
 For applications not requiring imaging, the camera can be replaced with a point detector, allowing sampling rates of up to approximately 1 MHz with the current setup.
 Faster DAQ devices could enable sampling rates beyond this.